enarjord/passivbot/README.md

 **Version: 3.3.0**

-trading bot running on bybit inverse futures and binance usdt futures using hedge mode
+trading bot running on bybit binance usdt futures using hedge mode when possible

-bybit inverse futures not yet functional, work in progress

 use at own risk